sreeman-reddy/340W_final_code/Simulator/readme.txt

 Run Main-looped.py for-
 Our modified version which allows the user to run the simulation any number of times.
-It also provides win probability of each team along with the actual win-probability acraped from www.baseball-reference.com
+It also provides win probability of each team along with the actual win-probability acraped from www.baseball-reference.com Note- If the code does not complete execution in 5 minutes, run it again.
+The program goes into an infinite loop due to an error in the new loop we implemented that we haven/t figured out yet.
+Please run the code again until a result is obtained.